 Father Son Survival Camp is an opportunity to spend time together exploring nature while learning outdoor skills.
 Both Father and son learn practical camping, woodcraft, and survival skills.
 Fun filled with plenty of outdoor activities.
 It's true, there is nothing like camping with your son and spending this special time together.
-Join us for great fun and adventure this new year on the Oregon coast.
+Join us for great fun and adventure in Oregon.

 Father Son Survival Camp

 Ages: children 8-12 with accompanying adult

 Darn, you missed it!.
 See you at camp next year.

 Camping skills are fun to learn.
 We will learn to set up tents, string a tarp.
 And use a carving knife safely, we will work on making fire from rubbing sticks together, track wildlife, fish, and learn how to walk silent in the woods.
 Plenty of time to swim, study and eat interesting insects, learn tree and plant identification, and eat more bugs.

 Camp cooking is hot dogs and roasting marshmallows over a campfire.
 But there is much more to cooking outdoors than that.
 Armies march on their stomach and so do campers like us.
 Will learn the how and why of camp cooking.
 While discovering simple and unique ways to prepare meals outdoors.

 - knife safety- use -wood carving